-These orange muffins are soft, tender, and packed with real citrus flavor from fresh orange zest and juice.
+These orange muffins are soft, tender, and packed with real citrus flavor from fresh navel orange zest and juice.
 The combination of melted butter and sour cream gives them a rich, moist crumb, and a light orange glaze adds just enough sweetness to make them perfect for breakfast or a snack.

-Why These Muffins are Great for Winter
+Why My Muffins are Great Anytime

 This orange muffin recipe came out of my love for citrus season and finding ways to use more citrus.
 I wanted a muffin with unmistakable orange flavor, not just a hint, but a burst of it in every bite.

-To get that flavor, I used 3 lots of fresh zest and freshly squeezed juice, which delivers way more flavor than most recipes.
+To get that flavor, I used lots of fresh zest and freshly squeezed juice, which delivers way more flavor than most recipes.
 The muffin base is adapted from my lemon poppy seed muffins recipe.
 If you like citrus, you might also enjoy my lemon blueberry muffins or my buttery orange cream scones

-Recipe Development Notes
+My Recipe Development Notes

 Orange Muffins Ingredients